Rex Whistler: Biography

 His best known work during the early part of his career was for the former café at the Tate Gallery, completed in 1927 when he was only 22, but now viewed by some as problematic for stereotyped depictions of black and Chinese figures.
 He was commissioned to produce posters and illustrations for Shell Petroleum and the Radio Times.
 He also created designs for Wedgwood china based on drawings he made of the Devon village of Clovelly, and costumes "after Hogarth" for the premiere production of William Walton's ballet The Wise Virgins, produced by the Sadler's Wells Company in 1940.

 Whistler's elegance and wit ensured his success as a portrait artist among the fashionable; he painted many members of London society, including Edith Sitwell, Cecil Beaton and other members of the set to which he belonged that became known as the "Bright Young Things".
 Whistler has been described as having "a particular genius for trompe l'œil – the art of deceiving the eye, creating painted illusions so convincing they blur the line between the depicted and the real".
-Examples of his murals featuring trompe l'œil include those at Mottisfont Abbey and Plas Newydd.
-His murals for Edwina Mountbatten's 30-room luxury flat in Brook House, Park Lane, London were later installed by the Mountbattens' son-in-law, decorator David Hicks, in his own houses.
+Examples of his murals featuring trompe l'œil include those at Mottisfont Abbey, Hampshire, and Plas Newydd, Anglesey.
+His murals for Edwina Mountbatten's 30-room luxury flat in Brook House, Park Lane, London, were later installed by the Mountbattens' son-in-law, decorator David Hicks, in his own houses.